laqme/koitieq/_chapters/03-ina.md

 | If a word doesn't have any tone mark, it's in the **falling tone**. | If a word has an **accent** (´)  on the first vowel, it's in the **rising tone**. | If a word has a **caret** (^) on the first vowel, it's in the **hiatus tone**. |
 | _ahı_{:.t1 style="line-height:4"} | _áhı_{:.t2} | _âhı_{:.t4} |

-The hiatus tone is a bit special, because it makes the first vowel of a word longer, as if to make room for the rise and the fall.
+The hiatus tone is a bit special, because it stretches the first vowel of a word into two syllables, as if to make room for the rise and the fall.
 So, _âhı_{:.t} is pronounced a bit like _á-ahı_{:.t}.

 Parts of speech are affected differently by the tones.
 We can see from this story that the rising tone turns an interjection into a question, while the hiatus tone turns it into a sort of expression of empathy.
 But further in the book, we'll see that (for example) the rising tone turns verbs into nouns, and the hiatus tone turns them into adverbs.